A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Finland's many activities offer locals and tourists alike an unforgettable experience and a reconnection with nature.

-For the lucky few, sleeping in a glass igloo can be the experience of a lifetime!
-That's because glass igloos are strategically positioned for viewing the northern lights.
+For the lucky few, sleeping in a glass igloo can be the most beautiful experience of their life!
+That's because glass igloos are positioned in strategic locations that allow you to observe the northern lights.

-The glass igloo gives you a change of scene, as you sleep in the middle of nature, and can see a reindeer or a hare pass by when you wake up.
-You lie down on the bed, look up and see a magnificent starry sky free of clouds and pollution.
-Back to basics.
+The glass igloo gives you a change of scenery: you sleep out in nature and may see a reindeer or a hare pass by when you wake.
+You lie down on the bed, look up and see a magnificent starry sky with no clouds or light pollution.
+A guaranteed return to the essentials.

 A visit to a reindeer farm allows you to discover the Sami culture, immerse yourself in their daily lives as reindeer herders and learn about their ancestral way of life.